chapel-lang/chapel/doc/developer/bestPractices/NightlyTesting.rst

     #
-    # Lets do some testing!
+    # Let's do some testing!
     #

     # setup chpl_home and stuff